fizzbee-io/website/content/tutorials/getting-started.md

 {{% /graphviz %}}

-With a for loop, the value will be 6, but with any, the value can be any of 1, 2 or 3 at the end of the Init.
+With a for loop, the value will be 6, but with any, the value can be any of 1, 2 or 3 at the end of the Init action.

 ### Any syntactic sugar
 In many cases, if there is no step to be taken if nothing matched in the list of values,